How to Build the Ultimate Content Calendar for Your SchoolJanuary 8, 2020

 - keep track of every piece of content you have coming up

-- outline whose responsibility it is to do the various tasks associated with getting it published.
+- outline who's responsible for various tasks associated with getting it published

 For example, at Digistorm, each piece of content is 'owned' by one person, but individual tasks must be assigned out to other team members.
 In our staff interviews, the person conducting the interview will own the responsibility for the entire piece of content, but the filming will be assigned to our videographer, and the graphics will be assigned to a member of our design team.
 Once the interview is written, we will often assign another writer in our team to proofread the article before it is published.